hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 When this endpoint is accessed via a GET, the status of the check is set to `passing` and the TTL clock is reset.

 The optional "?note=" query parameter can be used to associate a human-readable message with the status of the check.
+This will be passed through to the check's `Output` field in the check endpoints.

 The return code is 200 on success.